geonetwork/doc/source/api/q-search.rst

   - ``denominatorAsc``

-- ``sortOrder=reverse``: Used to sort alphabetically, for example when sorting by title
+- ``sortOrder=reverse``: Used to sort alphabetically.
+Note this will sort in **ASCENDING** order (eg A - Z)

 - ``from``, ``to``: Used to return a subset of the results, usually for pagination (example: ``from=1&to=20``)

 - ``fast``: Used to indicate the information to return.
-Values:
+Possible values:

   - ``index``: returns the metadata information from the Lucene index (a subset of the information).
 In most cases this is the best option as the retrieval of information from the Lucene index is very fast.

-    The fields returned are configured in configured in https://github.com/geonetwork/core-geonetwork/blob/master/web/src/main/webapp/WEB-INF/config-lucene.xml#L107
+    The fields returned are configured in the ``dumpFields`` section in https://github.com/geonetwork/core-geonetwork/blob/master/web/src/main/webapp/WEB-INF/config-lucene.xml#L107

   - ``false``: returns the raw (full) metadata.
 This is slower as it will retrieve every metadata attribute from the database.
 If this parameter is not provided, it returns a minimal set of information for each record: uuid, internal id, metadata schema, create/change dates